frobnitzem/chemparam/README.md

 * [Python 2 or 3](https://www.python.org)
 * [OpenBabel 2.3](https://openbabel.org)
   * requires pybel option: `apt-get install python-openbabel`
 * [ForceSolve](https://github.com/frobnitzem/forcesolve)
   * Copy it to any site-packages, there's no C to compile there
 * Optional: [LibNWChem](https://github.com/nwchemgit/nwchem/pull/13)
   * Use NWChem to compute your forces.
   * If you write a wrapper to [Psi4](http://www.psicode.org/) or [PySCF](http://sunqm.github.io/pyscf), let me know!

 ## Running

 The `parameterize.sh` script should be a one-shot wonder.
 If you didn't install libnwchem, your only option is theory=mmff.
 Try it out on your favorite `mol` file while enjoying as many handfuls of popcorn as possible (but you probably won't get past 3).

 Most of the work is done by `match.py`, which has self-explanatory long-style commandline options.
 No extra assembly required, no BS.

+The `data` directory contains some useful helper scripts and a transcription of Halgren's "future-proof" van der Waals parameters (J. Am.
+Chem.
+Soc., Vol. 114, No. 20, 1992).

 ## Contributing